 SELF GUIDED OPTIONS

 Groups will not have an interpretive guide for these programs.
 These programs are intended for groups that would like a less-structured visit.
 Although groups will not have a specific time slot reserved, we require all self-guided groups to reserve a morning or afternoon slot to prevent overcrowding at the Visitor Center.
 Self-Guided groups will receive a packet of information to better prepare them in providing students with a memorable and educational experience at the Visitor Center.
 These programs do not include a tour of the hatchery.

 Self-Guided Nature Hike

 Groups will be provided with a Self- Guided Program Packet of information including a trail map and a backpack filled with a variety of materials to aim them, including field guides, furs, and more.
 Stops along the route will educate students on native prairie ecosystems, the history of Wolf Lake, Wolf Lake wildlife, and invasive species.
 Built in activities provided include suggested information for each stop.

 Groups will be given the choice of three different hike styles: wetlands, forests and Wolf Lake.
 Each pack contains a variety of tools from bird calls to identification books that will aid the group in learning about the different habitats in an environment.

 Wild About Water

-Students will learn where water is found on Earth and its uses.
-They will discuss the various sources of pollution and potential steps that can be taken to reduce their impact on our water resources.
 Students will conduct water quality tests to determine the overall health of our Show Pond.
 Tests may include measuring pH, dissolved oxygen, temperature, turbidity and nitrate levels.